You wouldn’t be human if you didn’t fear loss.

 Even missing out on just a few trading days can take a toll.
-A hypothetical investment of $1,000 in the S&P 500 made in 2012 would have grown to more than $3,790 by the end of 2021.
+A hypothetical investment of US$1,000 in the S&P 500 made in 2012 would have grown to more than US$3,790 by the end of 2021.
 But if an investor missed just the 10 best trading days during that period, he or she would have ended up with 44% less.

 Missing just a few of the market's best days can hurt investment returns

-Kahneman won his Nobel Prize in 2002 for his work in behavioral economics, a field that investigates how individuals make financial decisions.
-A key finding of behavioral economists is that people often act irrationally when making such choices.
+Kahneman won his Nobel Prize in 2002 for his work in behavioural economics, a field that investigates how individuals make financial decisions.
+A key finding of behavioural economists is that people often act irrationally when making such choices.

 Emotional reactions to market events are perfectly normal.
 Investors should expect to feel nervous when markets decline, but it’s the actions taken during such periods that can mean the difference between investment success and shortfall.

-One way to encourage rational investment decision-making is to understand the fundamentals of behavioral economics.
-Recognizing behaviors like anchoring, confirmation bias and availability bias may help investors identify potential mistakes before they make them.
+One way to encourage rational investment decision-making is to understand the fundamentals of behavioural economics.
+Recognizing behaviours like anchoring, confirmation bias and availability bias may help investors identify potential mistakes before they make them.

 Creating and adhering to a thoughtfully constructed investment plan is another way to avoid making short-sighted investment decisions — particularly when markets move lower.
 The plan should take into account a number of factors, including risk tolerance and short- and long-term goals.